 The United States border with Mexico is less than a 45 minute drive from downtown San Diego.
 Due to this proximity with our southern neighbor, many people living in the Southwestern U.S. have strong familial and historical ties to Mexico.
 For the most part, this is not an issue.
 But, it can become an issue when parents separate and there is a disagreement about which country the children will live in.
 If the other parent of your child or children wishes to move them to Mexico and you object, you need to contact a qualified San Diego international move away attorney.
-Since 1975, San Diego’s Mattis Law, A.P.C. has been successfully representing parents in child custody disputes.
+For years, Mattis Law, A.P.C. in San Diego has been successfully representing parents in child custody disputes.
 For the sake of your children and your future with them, call our offices at (858) 328-4400 for a free consultation.

 When one parent wants to move a child out of the U.S., things can become very complicated.
 First, it’s a question of custody as outlined in your custody agreement.
 There are two types of child custody in California, Legal Custody, in which a parent has the right to make important decisions about the child’s education, healthcare, and welfare; and Physical Custody, meaning who the child lives with.